Use of this site is subject to the following terms and conditions:

 Linking to us at www.borderpeople.info

-You do not have to ask permission to link directly to pages hosted on this site.
-We do not object to you linking directly to the information that is hosted on our site.
-However, we do not permit our pages to be loaded into frames on your site.
+While we do not object to you linking directly to the information that is hosted on our site, however, we do not permit our pages to be loaded into frames on your site.
 The Border People pages must load into the user's entire window.

 We make every effort to check and test material at all stages of production.
 It is always wise for you to run an anti-virus program on all material downloaded from the Internet.
 We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from this website.

 The Border People website has been developed on behalf of the North/South Ministerial Council by the Centre for Cross Border Studies with technical support from the Department of Finance and Personnel’s Delivery and Innovation Division.
 The North/South Ministerial Council does not accept responsibility for the accuracy of the website’s content but will be pleased to consider any changes proposed, or any comments on the content, via the website’s feedback mechanism.